DasEd955/Stocks-Subreddit-Classifier/planning.md

 > "Microsoft's cloud segment has been growing faster than AWS for three consecutive quarters, which tells me the enterprise migration cycle still has runway."

 → `Evidence_Based_Analysis`.
 "Three consecutive quarters" is a specific, verifiable trend; the conclusion is derived from the cited pattern, not asserted independently.
-The phrase "tells me" is opinion framing over an evidence-based inference — apply the stripping rule: remove "tells me" and the claim still stands.
+The phrase "tells me" is opinion framing over an evidence-based inference.
+So, apply the stripping rule: remove "tells me" and the claim still stands.

-> "AI spending feels like it's plateauing — the hyperscalers are still growing capex but the marginal returns look like they're compressing."
+> "AI spending feels like it's plateauing.
+The hyperscalers are still growing capex but the marginal returns look like they're compressing."

 → `Interpretive_Opinion`.
 "Feels like" and "looks like" signal unverified intuition.
-"Marginal returns compressing" is not cited with data — it is asserted as felt observation.
+"Marginal returns compressing" is not cited with data, it is asserted as felt observation.
 Strip the framing: the residual claim is not independently supportable.

 > "Meta's Reality Labs has lost over $40B since 2020.
 At some point the market is going to stop giving Zuckerberg a pass on this."